enasequence/read_docs/faq/runs.rst

 Common Run Submission Errors
 ============================

-When you submit read data to ENA, we store and accession these as 'Runs'.
+When you submit read data to ENA, we store and accession your files within `Runs <../submit/general-guide/metadata.html>`_.
 As part of the submission process, read data files must be uploaded to your Webin account's FTP directory.
 After you complete the submission, several validation procedures are applied to the file(s).
-If validation is successful, files are archived, otherwise all account contacts are notified of the error(s)
+If validation is successful files are archived, otherwise all account contacts are notified of the error(s).

 The errors discussed here typically do not require you to repeat the submission in its entirety.
 It is usually sufficient to upload a corrected version of the file, possibly updating its MD5 value.
 Once you correct your submission, it can take 24 hours or longer for this to be registered and for the error notifications to cease.

-The common error types are described here.
+The common error types are described here; if you have been notified of an error, please find it in this list and follow the instructions:

 - `Error: Invalid File Checksum`_
 - `Error: Number Of Lines Is Not A Multiple Of Four`_